 DISCUSSION

-In this discussion and finding there are three problems that faced by learners in listening to create subtitle: speed rate, pronunciation and noise.
+In this discussion and finding, there are three problems that faced by learners in listening to create subtitle: speed rate, pronunciation and noise.
 In line with Guo and Wills (2006) findings, problems with speed rate and noise could categorize as non-linguistic problem, whereas the problem of pronunciation could relate to linguistic problems.
 However, Guo and Wills (2006) identified more problems other than pronunciation, for example the problems related to vocabulary and syntactic structure.
 The latter was not found in the present research.

 In this research, the researcher does the interview on 20 students in different classes.
 Every class, students take 5 students to get the information.
 For the difficulties faced in listening in creating subtitling there are 10 students at speed rate, 8 students in too noisy (need a quiet place) and 2 students in pronunciation.